GerbilSoft/mst06/doc/MST_format.md

 * If the string text's offset is >= the offset of the string table name, this string doesn't actually have text.
 The string text offset should be considered the string name offset of the *next* message.

+The end of the string table is aligned to a DWORD boundary, so extra `00` bytes may be present.
+These can be ignored.
+(If writing an MST file, the `00` bytes must be included for alignment, if necessary.)

 ## References